ProteinsWebTeam/pfam-docs/docs/faq.rst

 also in the seed alignment for an entry, only the match to that entry is shown.
 Otherwise we show the entry that corresponds to the match with the lowest
 E-value.

-The clan pages can be accessed by following a link from the Pfam entry page, or alternatively they can be accessed by by selecting **Browse + By Set** in the `InterPro website menu <https://www.ebi.ac.uk/interpro/set/all/entry/pfam/#table>`_ and select **Pfam** in the database section.
+The clan pages can be accessed by following a link from the Pfam entry page, or alternatively they can be accessed by by selecting
+`Browse + By Set <https://www.ebi.ac.uk/interpro/set/all/entry/pfam/#table>`_ in the InterPro website menu and select **Pfam** in the database section.

 For each clan page, you can access all the related data.
 See :doc:`Clan/Set page organisation </clan-set>` for more information.

-What criteria do you use for putting families into clans?
+What criteria do you use for adding families into clans?
 =========================================================

 We use a variety of measures.
 Where possible we do use experimental and predicted structures to guide us and that is always the gold standard.